hemashushu/practice-qemu-cortex-m0-baremetal-c/README.md

 `$ ./run.sh`

-You will see the following output:
+You will see the following output if there is no error:

 ```text
 Timer 0 trigger: 1